ToCraft/Remorphed/README.md

 ReMorphed is a morph-like mod based on Identity which aims to bring the well-known kill-to-unlock method to new minecraft versions.

-#### This features a menu (what walkers doesn't), new unlock-mechanics and the possibility of more than two shape!
+<strong>This features a menu (what walkers doesn't), new unlock-mechanics and the possibility of more than two shape!</strong>

+> This mod is also compatible with [SkinShifter](https://github.com/ToCraft/SkinShifter/), where you can transform into other players!

 ## Download